bruno-berndt-lima/RPG-Chatbot/README.md

 # RPG Chatbot - D&D 5e Expert

-A Next.js-powered chatbot that serves as your ultimate guide for Dungeons & Dragons 5th Edition (D&D 5e).
+A Next.js-powered chatbot that serves as a ultimate guide for Dungeons & Dragons 5th Edition (D&D 5e).
 This application combines the power of local Large Language Models (via Ollama) with Retrieval Augmented Generation (RAG) using a vector database to provide accurate, contextual answers about D&D rules, spells, monsters, classes, and more.

 ## 🎯 Features